should i opt out of ai resume screening

 You check "opt out of AI-assisted review."
 In theory, your application moves to a manual review pile and a human reads it.
 In practice, that pile comes with a few realities most candidates only find out after months of silence.

-- You vanish from cross-matching.
+• You vanish from cross-matching.
 This one gets underrated.
 Ranking algorithms don't only reject; they also surface you for adjacent roles you didn't apply for.
 Opt out and you lose that entirely.

 The pattern in our data is pretty consistent.
 Candidates who opt out across dozens of applications report much lower callback rates than candidates who stay in and put actual work into their resume.
 Opting out mostly just makes the silence last longer.
+The mirror image is candidates trying to use AI to beat AI screening - see what Claude actually does well in a job search, and where it stops before pointing an LLM at your resume expecting it to solve this.

 Can AI actually reject my resume outright?

-Direct auto-rejection is rare and increasingly regulated.
+Direct auto-rejection is rare and getting more regulated.
 The Colorado AI Act and similar bills require human review of any "adverse decision" made by an AI tool.
 The loophole most candidates miss: AI doesn't have to reject you to bury you.
 It just has to rank you so low that no human ever scrolls to your position before the role closes.
 Functionally the same outcome.
 Legally not a rejection.
 That's why employers keep doing it.

 When to Stay In (Opt Into AI Screening)